Traditional funding of transportation

 and investors.

-Assuming that public committment, at
+Assuming That level of public committment, at

 least one PRT developer has offered to build the entire